What Does it Take to Be a Cardiovascular Technologist or Technician?

 - Pulmonary Function Technologist

-In 2016, there was an estimated number of 55,000 jobs in the United States for Cardiovascular Technologist or Technician.
+There were about 55,000 jobs for Cardiovascular Technologist or Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 10% which is above the national average.
 The Bureau of Labor Statistics predicts 5,500 new jobs for Cardiovascular Technologist or Technician by 2026.
-The BLS estimates 3,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 3,500 job openings in this field each year.